JohnGoldsmith/dotnetrdf-wiki/UserGuide-Working-With-Triple-Stores.md

 The [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.INativelyQueryableStore|INativelyQueryableStore]] interface is another extension to the ##ITripleStore## interface which is disjoint from the ##IInMemoryQueryableStore## interface i.e. a Store cannot be both In-Memory and Natively Queryable.
 Natively Queryable Stores represents Stores which provide their own SPARQL implementations and so can be queried directly.

-An ##INativelyQueryableStore## defines only one additional method which is //ExecuteQuery(String query)// which takes a SPARQL query as a String and executes it against the underlying SPARQL implementation.
+An ##INativelyQueryableStore## defines only one additional method which is `ExecuteQuery(String query)` which takes a SPARQL query as a String and executes it against the underlying SPARQL implementation.
 Note that these stores may only be queryable read-only wrappers around an underlying store.

 We provide a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.PersistentTripleStore|PersistentTripleStore]] class which is an implementation of the ##INativelyQueryableStore## that can be used with any of the backing stores we support with [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IQueryableStorage|IQueryableStorage]] implementations.
 This class provides an in-memory view of an underlying store where changes to the in-memory view can be persisted to the underlying store (or discarded) as you desire.